0cjs/sedoc/ee/tools/Rigol-DS1000Z.md

 waveform; with digital using zoom might be a better way of handling this if you stil have enough resolution with the wider capture time.

+Analogue channel triggers also have a `NoiseReject` setting that "reject[s] high frequency noise int he signal."
+There's no indication of what "high frequency" is, but various triggers on CVBS signals often seem to work better with this off.

 Trigger coupling (Menu/Setting/Coupling), valid only with edge triggers, can be set to DC/AC/LFR/HFR independently of the input coupling:
 - `DC`